SciCompKL/CoDiPack/documentation/TutorialB2.md

 th.deletePrimalVector(x);
 th.deletePrimalVector(y);
 ~~~~
-For the reevaluation we have to create an input vector `x` which holds the values for the the new position where the
+For a reevaluation we have to create an input vector `x` which holds the values for the the new position where the
-tape is evaluated.
-Otherwise the call to `evalHessianAt` is the same as `evalHessian`, the difference is only that we
+tape will be evaluated.
+Otherwise a call to `evalHessianAt` is the same as `evalHessian`, the only difference beeing that we
 provide a new input position with `x` and also retrieve the new output values with `y`.

 The second option requires the same calls as for the recording and therefore we will not repeat it here.

 The codi::TapeHelper will always choose the most appropriate way to evaluate the Jacobian or Hessian.
 It also allows, with
-the [evalForward](@ref codi::TapeHelper::evalForward) and [evalReverse](@ref codi::TapeHelper::evalReverse) methods, to
+the [evalForward](@ref codi::TapeHelper::evalForward) and [evalReverse](@ref codi::TapeHelper::evalReverse) methods, for
-directly perform a forward mode or reverse mode AD evaluation. `evalForward` will compute the AD forward mode which
+directly performing a forward mode or reverse mode AD evaluation. `evalForward` will compute the AD forward mode which
 computes
 \f[ \dot y = \frac{\d F}{\d x}(x)\dot x \eqdot \f]
 `evalReverse` will compute the AD reverse mode which computes